dwhiffing/fury/content/aar/bf/bf2/bf2_aj/body.md

 Tornadoes.
 Most of my planes are attempting to disengage now, with nothing but cannon-shells left on board, my last three inbound flights of Flankers aren't quite in range yet, and the onrushing Tornadoes start launching Kormorans at the minesweepers.
-Blast\!
+Blast!

 The Flankers dive on full afterburner to try and get between the ships and the missiles, while the pair of Krivaks guarding the minesweepers